takeiteasy/ldf/README.md

-# sexpdf
+# ldf

 > [!WARNING]
 > Work in progress

-**S**-**EXP**ession **D**ata **F**ormat, inspired by [sexpline](https://github.com/snmsts/sexpline/) but for C/C++.
-See [test.sedf](https://github.com/takeiteasy/sexpdf/blob/master/test.sedf) for a sample.
+`ldf` is a **l**isp **d**ata **f**ormat.
+It's inspired by [sexpline](https://github.com/snmsts/sexpline/), but for C/C++.
+See [test.ldf](https://github.com/takeiteasy/ld/blob/master/test.ldf) for a sample.

-There are two different implementations: see [sexpdf.h](https://github.com/takeiteasy/sexpdf/blob/master/sexpdf.h) and [test.c](https://github.com/takeiteasy/sexpdf/blob/master/test.c) for a more comprehensive example that uses heap allocation and the standard library.
-Or see [sexpdf_zero.h](https://github.com/takeiteasy/sexpdf/blob/master/sexpdf_zero.h) and [zero.c](https://github.com/takeiteasy/sexpdf/blob/master/zero.c) for a c89 version that has no dependencies and doesn't allocate anthing.
+There are two different implementations: see [ld.h](https://github.com/takeiteasy/ld/blob/master/ld.h) and [test.c](https://github.com/takeiteasy/ld/blob/master/test.c) for a more comprehensive example that uses heap allocation and the standard library.
+Or see [ldzero.h](https://github.com/takeiteasy/ld/blob/master/ldzero.h) and [zero.c](https://github.com/takeiteasy/ld/blob/master/zero.c) for a c89 version that has no dependencies and doesn't allocate anthing.

-They are both single header implementations so just `#define SEXPDF_IMPLEMENTATION` before including.
+They are both single header implementations so just `#define LD_IMPLEMENTATION` before including.
 The zero allocation version is largely based off [JSMN](https://github.com/zserge/jsmn/tree/master), an embeddable descending parser for JSON by [zserge](https://github.com/zserge).

 ## TODO

 - [ ] Exporting (from C) API
-- [ ] Convert SEDF <-> JSON tool
+- [ ] Convert LDF <-> JSON tool

 ## LICENSE
 ```
-sexpdf
+ldf, lisp data format

 Copyright (C) 2025 George Watson